test12robo/CEH_Notes/README.md

 step 4:Open the rat application and enter the ip and port.The machine will contains 4 RAT application.Only 1 would work.Hints, Some of the which has server.exe or client.exe along with the main executable

 step 5: Strongly recommended that, please complete the LAB from module 7 lab 1: njrat, prorate,Mosucker, theef
+OR,
+-> Thief RAT -> Connect to 10.10.55.X -> Authenticate

+-> Thief RAT -> File Manager -> Navigate to C:\Users\Username\Documents\Scan
+-> Thief RAT -> File Manager -> Open "Scan" folder -> Count files
+or,
+-> now go to the c drive malware/trojans/rat/theef and run the client.exe file -> now entry the ip of open port and click connect and click on file explorer and find the flag.txt.
+-> or search file in cmd using command --→ dir /b/s “flag*” it shows the path.

 Wifi:
 ->Use air-crack for cracking.And you will get the answer /flag